 The Legal Cheek View

-Slightly removed from the City of London, with a strong presence in Cambridge and particular expertise in sexy areas like tech and life sciences, Mills & Reeve has a donnish image that attracts students seeking an alternative to global megafirm life.
+With a strong presence in Cambridge and particular expertise in sexy areas like tech and life sciences, Mills & Reeve has a donnish image that attracts students seeking an alternative to global megafirm life.

 Trainees are split between the firm’s offices in Birmingham, Manchester, Norwich and the aforementioned Cambridge, but frequently spend time in London and Leeds too.
 They’re a nice bunch, as are the partners; both groups score an A* for their respective supportiveness and approachability in the Legal Cheek Trainee and Junior Lawyer Survey 2017-18.
 “A lot of cross department working on transactions” helps, as does the lack of a “sense of hierarchy”.
 One rookie reports: “As a trainee, you are respected by everyone in the firm -- both on a work and personal level.”